 On Susan Landers's 'Franklinstein': queer / neighborhood / preservation

 It’s often the closing thoughts of critical works in and around urban history that show the author at their most utopian.
 Planning and landscape historian Dolores Hayden’s 1995 The Power of Place makes an argument for the importance of cultural landscape preservation that documents “ethnic and women’s history,” which she refers to as the “missing mainstream experience.”
 The book is premised on the idea that the preservation of great buildings retains only the cultural history of people and practices that had the influence and capital to commission or build those great buildings.
 The preservation of great buildings, she argues, often reproduces the invisibility of marginalized groups by privileging the dominant cultural context that produced the buildings over the sociocultural practices of groups excluded from access to shaping their built environment.
-In the book’s final moment, she makes a bid for the importance of these “mainstream” but nonnormative histories, noting that, “[g]rasping the contingent nature of the past can break the tyranny of the present.”
+In the book’s final moment, she makes a bid for the importance of these “mainstream” but nonnormative histories, quoting from historians Susan Porter Benson, Stephen Brier, and Roy Rosenzweig, who argue that, “[g]rasping the contingent nature of the past can break the tyranny of the present.”

-I understand Hayden to be using “contingent” in a way most represented by its second definition: “Liable to happen or not; of uncertain occurrence or incidence.”
+I understand “contingent” in this usage to be best represented by its second definition: “Liable to happen or not; of uncertain occurrence or incidence.”
 For Hayden, renarrating the past is useful in large part because it is a means of reshaping the container that holds dissonant histories within the present.
 It is the dissonances produced by competing claims to city’s built environment and its history, and how those claims conflict, that makes cultural preservation necessary.
-But Hayden’s use of “contingent” is more usefully in conversation with its first definition: “Touching each other, in contact; tangential.”
+The use of “contingent” that Hayden cites is additionally in conversation with its first definition: “Touching each other, in contact; tangential.”
 Narratives of the past, as representative aggregations of former presents, are made up of things that touch.
 To be part of the past is to be touching some of its other parts.
 The work of cultural preservation is both to bring present bodies into contact with representations of and material from the past (Hayden is thinking largely about public art projects) and to note how bodies have come into contact (or have resisted coming into contact) with one another, and with their built environment.
 Representing the histories of people and groups with primary ties to rebuilt, disinvested, or gentrified built environments that occlude their participation requires other strategies that allow present and past to touch.
 Hayden points to nonbuilt forms of preservation as a primary means of recognizing the sociospatial histories of marginalized groups.
 Her main examples are public art, performances, and events.
 Work in contemporary documentary poetics extends and complicates these practices by offering a textual record of contingent pasts.
 These textual representations share with public art the ability to reshape the histories that are visible, legible and fragmented within their built environments.

 Susan Landers’s 2016 collection of poems, Franklinstein, or the Making of a Modern Neighborhood, is a preservationist project that details where bodies have come into or avoided contact in shared presents and across time in the Northwest Philadelphia neighborhood of Germantown.
 Landers’s collection is a work of documentary poetics in dialogue with texts like Brenda Coultas’s A Handmade Museum or Mark Nowak’s Shut Up Shut Down, each of which use field and archival research and interviews to recount, preserve, and trouble the history of a place or set of places, while resisting the formal linearity of telling a “story.”
 As Landers explains in the book’s prologue, Franklinstein began as a writing-through of Gertrude Stein’s The Making of Americans and The Autobiography of Benjamin Franklin.
 While she undertook this process, the church she grew up in, in Germantown, was closing and she went back to visit.
 The visit raised the questions that became the arc of the book.